Ak chcete vstúpiť na túto stránku,

 Our family has been strongly linked with Čajkov, the southern slopes of Štiavnické vrchy and, of course, with wine for several generations.
 We have always substantially affected the local wine-making and belonged to the biggest growers and makers of wine in Čajkov.

 The seal by the Archbishop of Estergom from the year 1666, which entitled our family to trade in wine and agriculture products, is a symbol and a materialization of my ancestors‘ abilities and at the same time it is a challenge for me to stay true to their legacy.
-My grand-grandfather (pictured on the right) was the first one to send his sons to study viticulture and created a family tradition.
+My grand-grandfather was the first one to send his sons to study viticulture and created a family tradition.
 I myself spent majority of my free time on the vineyard and in the wine cellar, which is why it felt natural to me to continue in the lineage in winery school in Modra and later on, on Mendel University in Brno.

 I am thankful, that the long continuity of wine-making was never broken in my family and after finishing my studies, I had something to follow up.